gregdionne/mcbasic/README.md

 &#8209;el         | allow empty line number specifications in ON, GO, and GOSUB statements.&#8309;
 &#8209;ul         | do not generate compilation errors on unlisted line numbers.&#8310;
 &#8209;mcode      | enable use of machine code (i.e. EXEC).&#8311;
+&#8209;S          | run code generation stage, producing a [Telemark](http://www.s100computers.com/Software%20Folder/6502%20Monitor/The%20Telemark%20Assembler%20Manual.pdf)-style&#8312; assembly file (.asm)
+&#8209;c          | run code generation and assembly stage, producting a raw binary object file.
 &#8209;v          | be verbose when optimizing.
 &#8209;&#8209;    | treat subsequent arguments as file input (so you can compile a file that starts with "-", like "-filename.bas")

-It will then generate an assembly file: <yourprogram.asm>.
+It will then generate a .c10 file: <yourprogram.c10>

-You can then run your favorite assembler so long as it supports [Telemark](http://www.s100computers.com/Software%20Folder/6502%20Monitor/The%20Telemark%20Assembler%20Manual.pdf)-style syntax.

-`tasm6801 <yourprogram.asm>`

-If you use [this](https://github.com/gregdionne/tasm6801) version, it will generate a .C10 suitable for loading in an emulator via CLOADM.
+You can load the .c10 file in an emulator via CLOADM.
-I'll eventually&#8312; bundle the assembler into the compiler as well, so this step may be unnecessary in the future.

 For playback into a real TRS-80 MC-10 you can try compiling Cirian Anscomb's [cas2wav](https://www.6809.org.uk/dragon/cas2wav-0.8.tar.gz) program to convert a .C10 to .WAV
-I'll eventually&#8312; bundle .WAV creation into the assembler as well, so this step may be also unnecessary in the future.
+I'll eventually&#8313; bundle .WAV creation into MCBASIC as well, so this step may be also unnecessary in the future.

 ### Notes